yimialmonte/smart-offers-rest-service/README.md

 ## Requirements

-For development, you will only need Node.js and a node global package, npm, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environment.

 ### Node